Website Accessibility Audit: All You Need to Know

 When you make significant changes to your website, such as redesigns, new features, or considerable content additions, run an accessibility audit.

-Major updates can introduce new issues, so verifying that your changes haven’t inadvertently created barriers for users is crucial.
+Major updates can introduce new issues, so it's crucial to verify that your changes haven’t inadvertently created barriers for users.

 In Response to User Feedback

-When you receive feedback from users about accessibility issues, don’t wait.
+When users provide feedback about accessibility issues, don’t wait.
 Conduct an audit immediately.
 User feedback is invaluable as it often highlights real-world problems that automated tools might miss.

 Addressing these issues shows that you value all your users and are committed to providing an accessible experience.